shutsugan/next-media/README.md

 ### Show single page

-As a user you have the to Show a single page post.
+As a user you have the ability to show a single page post.

 ![show single page screenshot](https://github.com/shutsugan/next-media/blob/master/screenshots/show-single.gif)